Taram1980/finance_ML/README.md

-# some code for finance_ML in python
+# some codes for finance_ML in python